 Ingram Spark will list the book in their online catalog which is viewed by browsing book buyers—cost is currently $12 annually per title per book format ($12 total annually if both print and e-book were submitted together).
 Authors should market to bookstores and libraries, to let them know their books exist and are available through Ingram.
-Book info also automatically goes to Amazon, B&N, Books-a-Million, Target, and other online book sites.
+Book info also automatically goes to Amazon, B&N, Target, and other online book sites.
 Ingram Spark can get books into international Amazon sites, although they will most likely be lost in the listings unless the author can market to an international audience.

-Regarding returns, know that Spark will deduct the cost of printing those books from the author’s royalties, the price of doing business as a professional publishing company.
+Regarding returns, know that Spark will deduct the cost of printing those books from the author’s royalties, and that’s the price of doing business as a professional publishing company.
 If the author chooses to have returns mailed back to him/her instead of being destroyed by Spark, the author will pay for the shipping – so best to choose the destroy option.